 - On July 26, 1989, City Council approved Planned Development District No. 314, Preston Center Special Purpose District.
 The PD is comprised of approximately 68.534 acres.
 PD No. 314 is divided into seven tracts. - The area of request is currently developed with a multilevel retail center with an associated parking garage, several restaurants without drive through, and a roughly 10 story office building with an associated parking garage.
 The applicant intends to replace the retail and office building on the southern part of the parcel in the near term.
 Since the area of request includes both the northern and southern halves of the parcel, the proposed conditions and analysis include consideration of potential redevelopment of the northern retail building. - The development plan depicts an office tower and a multifamily tower with ground floor retail, located on the southern portion of the site. - To build to the desired development plan, the applicant requests additional floor area ratio and height.
 To accomplish this, they are requesting a new subarea within Tract III with a mixed income housing development bonus tied to an increase in floor area ratio.
-Staff recommends the requirement for additional unit percentages of MIH rather than the applicant's request. - The public realm will be enhanced by design standards that increase transparency, ensure safe and activated sidewalks, reduce driveway sizes, and hide or reduce parking. - Since the previous posting, the applicant proposed minor changes to the open space provisions, which are described below.
+Staff recommends the requirement for additional unit percentages of MIH rather than the applicant's request. - The public realm will be enhanced by design standards that increase transparency, ensure safe and activated sidewalks, reduce driveway sizes, and hide or reduce parking. - Since the previous hearing the applicant has proposed the following changes to the conditions. - Minor relocation of sidewalk conditions and deletion of duplicate provision. - Specifying headlight screening on garages, when utilized, must be 48 inches in height (was previously 42 inches). - Adds an additional requirement for onsite open space (30,000 square feet of landscape terrace). - Adding conditions that require and encourage shared parking between retail and office uses, which function as a sharing factor for on-site parking.
+These conditions also specify that required parking must be located on site and that valet parking must be provided.